 Survival rates are variable

-In the past, PNET brain tumours were regarded as the same, however research and molecular profiling has shown that there are 4 very different sub-types.
+In the past, all PNET brain tumours were regarded as the same and were treated equally.
+However, research and molecular profiling has shown that there are 4 very different sub-types.
 Research has also shown that a vast majority of tumours thought to be PNETs in the past are in fact other forms of brain tumours when analysed through more sophisticated molecular studies.
-These tumours are likely to have different treatment and survival outcome.
+These tumours are also likely to have different treatment and survival outcomes.

-Further research is currently being undertaken on the four PNET sub-types to identify which treatments provide the best outcome for each sub-type and the respective survival rates.
+Further research is currently being undertaken on the four PNET sub-types to identify which treatments provide the best outcome for each sub-type and to determine the respective survival rates.

-Given that not all PNETs are the same, all that can be said at this stage is that some PNET’s have a much higher survival rate than others.
+Given that not all PNETs are the same, the best that can be said at this stage is that some PNET’s have a much higher survival rate than others.

 In sum, survivor rates very much depend on the type of PNET and where it is located.